TheHassanAli2/thehassanali2/README.md

 ## Hey!
 <p>
 As someone who has always been very involved in the community, I have been trying to lead and create events for students my age my whole life.
 After leading the programming team in my high school's robotics club and becoming a co-leader of our school's Code Club, I have become a great role model for my peers and a mentor for programming projects.
-Now I am a second-year at Carleton University.
-Currently, I am looking for jobs and focusing on a Spring Boot project called PlanIt!
+Now I am a third-year at Carleton University.
+Currently, I am looking for jobs and focusing on a C++ project creating an embedded platform for a raspberry pi to open my garage door!
 </p>

 <ul>